gonza7aav/scraping-passenger-list/README.en.md

   npm run get-ships
   ```

-  Search for available ships in the page.
+  Search for available ships on the page.
 Then, they will be written in `ships.csv`.

 - Get arrivals